rsalunga29/security-notes/Offensive Security/Web Application Security/Encoding, Evasions, and Bypasses/Filtering/Web Application Firewall.md

 The blacklisting mode is a collection of well-known attacks.
 WAF producers put together a list of well-known payloads and attack vectors that are used to exploit the most common vulnerabilities.

-The main problem with this approach is that there are multiple ways to reach the same goal, meaning, a small change in the attack payload means bypassing the WAF.
+The main problem with this approach is that there are multiple ways to reach the same goal, meaning, a small change in the attack payload means [bypassing the WAF](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FEncoding%2C%20Evasions%2C%20and%20Bypasses%2FWAF%20Bypass).
 ## Detection and Fingerprinting
+WAFs usually work in passive mode, reactive mode, or sometimes both.